rofl0r/vbindiff/README.md

 Working with This Repository
 ----------------------------

+* Clone this repository and cd into it.
+* If you're working on a Unix system, run autoreconf -i
-To compile use the normal `./configure && make` process on Unix, or open `win32/vbindiff.dsw` on Windows.
+* To compile use the normal `./configure && make` process on Unix, or open `win32/vbindiff.dsw` on Windows.

 To build the documentation, you'll also need [Perl](http://www.perl.org/), [Date::Format](https://metacpan.org/module/Date::Format), and [Template-Toolkit](https://metacpan.org/release/Template-Toolkit).
 For Windows, I recommend [Strawberry Perl](http://strawberryperl.com/), which comes with the necessary modules.
 On Unix, your distro may have packages, or you can install from [CPAN](http://www.cpan.org/).
 Package names for some distros are: